Hits: 103

 Cathy closed the door and replied, “That would be lovely.
 Thanks” as she walked along the hall.

-But she stopped dead after a few steps.
-What she saw was unbelievable, the walls were covered in paintings, she looked at them as she moved slowly along the passageway, hypnotised by the incredible detail, the depth, the skill, the subject matter, the quality and beauty of these painting was simply amazing.
+But, she stopped dead after a few steps.
+What she saw was unbelievable, the high ceilinged walls were covered in paintings, she looked at them as she moved slowly along the wide hallway, hypnotised by the incredible detail, the depth, the skill, the subject matter, the quality and beauty of these painting was simply amazing.
 She’d normally ignore paintings having no real interest in them, but these paintings startled her, like seeing a truly beautiful soul startles, transforming a fleeting glance into a stare.

 “This way girl.”
 The old woman gestured.

-She invited her into the living room, a coal fire was burning in the hearth, the cats were dotted around sleeping, and a row of partly completed canvases were lined up on easels facing the large window overlooking her wild garden and the magnificent rugged landscape beyond.
+She invited her into the living room, a coal fire was burning in the hearth, the cats were dotted around sleeping, and a row of partly completed canvases were lined up on easels facing the large window, overlooking her wild garden, and the magnificent rugged landscape of autumn colour extended beyond.

-The girl was dumbstruck; all she could do was to marvel at each new masterpiece she came across.
+The girl was dumbstruck; all she could do was to marvel at each new masterpiece she came across, as she moved slowly from the hallway into the living room.
 “I’ll be right back with the tea, take a seat.”
 The old woman told her as she left the room.

 A few minutes later Gwen returned.
 “Here’s the tea.
 You’re fortunate I went to the shops this morning, so we’ve biscuits.”
 The old woman said walking into the living room with a tray of tea and biscuits.